Examples of abuse include:

 Although the best way to solve problems that arise in the home is through communication, many times women don’t dare to speak with their partners.
 They are afraid to be screamed at, humiliated, or that their partner may become

 violent and hurt them.
 And because of this, it will be very important to arrive for an initial evaluation by yourself, and without your partner.
-During this one hour you will be screened for domestic violence and other co-occuring mental health condition.
+During this one hour you will be screened for domestic violence and other co-occurring mental health condition.
 This information will be shared and a plan of action will be discussed with you for treatment.

 It has been difficult to craft programs that successfully help abusers or potential abusers stop the cycle of domestic violence.
 There has been greater success in developing programs that criminalize domestic violence or offer shelter and support to victims of domestic abuse.
 Initial treatment programs for abusers focused on anger management, but research indicates that anger management is not the problem.
 Most abusers can control their anger toward other people or in public.
 But they feel justified in aiming their anger toward their intimate partner at home.
 Thus, the current focus is on changing the abuser’s attitude toward women.